The benefits of 10,000 steps per day

 There is one difference between a stepper and non-stepper that can’t be seen on a glucose monitor, brain scan, or electron microscope: strength of will.
 Small successes build upon themselves.
 If someone got 10,000 steps yesterday and the day before, they are more likely to hit that mark again the following day.

 “The whole 10,000 steps model is based upon making movement part of a normal routine where it wasn’t there before.
-It facilitates behavioral change,” says Brian Richardson, MS, NASM-PES, co-owner of Dynamic Fitness in Murrieta, CA, and associate professor of exercise physiology at nearby PGCC junior college.
-“When it comes to weight loss, behavioral change is dependent upon creating habits.”
+It facilitates behavioural change,” says Brian Richardson, a professor of exercise physiology.
+“When it comes to weight loss, behavioural change is dependent upon creating habits.”